 Pick your risk level.
-There’s no guarantees on how well those shock absorbers will work, but perhaps take that stock market correction down another 20%.
+There’s no guarantees on how well those shock absorbers will work, but perhaps take that stock market correction down another 20% or more.
 Take the above returns and multiply x 2.
 How will you feel?

 Robo risk profiling.